aaronkopplin/cortana/README.md

 - Maintains the current working directory across commands
 - Built-in `edit` command to modify files from the CLI
 - Multi-step automation plans via the `plan` keyword or `--plan` option
+- Plans are shown for approval and can be updated before execution

 **Learning System**